-The other trick is, to use only what you need to bind the crab meat together to form a patty.
+As I mentioned, you only want to use what you need to bind the crab meat together to form a patty.
 The crab should be the hero here.
-The crackers are only doing a job and should necessarily not be tasted.
+The crackers are only doing a job and should not necessarily be tasted.

-Many places fill crab cakes with bread crumbs or other fillers because it’s cheaper than filling them with actual crab meat.
-You only need a small amount of start to get the job done.
+Many restaurants outside of Maryland make crab cakes with a lot of bread crumbs or other fillers because it’s cheaper than filling them with actual crab meat.
+You really only need a small amount of starch though, in order to form a lovely crab cake.

-What happens if I just leave out the crackers?
+What happens if I just leave out the saltines all together?

 If you’re at a restaurant and you’re just not sure if you should opt for the crab cakes or not, here are some ways to help you decide.

 It’s most likely not a real Maryland crab cake if:

 - It’s called a “Maryland Crab cake.”
 Ha!
 Trickery.
 It’s like if it’s trying to hard to be the real deal, it’s probably not the real deal.